 This one is hard to miss.
 Being an enormous, grey, concrete block situated on the roundabout leading the American cemetery, protected by two Sherman tanks.
-A big contrast to the relatively intimate Omaha Museum – although I was not exactly sure what to expect from this recent addition to the countryside.
+This is a big contrast to the relatively intimate Omaha Museum.
+Although, admittedly, I was not exactly sure what to expect from this recent addition to the countryside.

 Turning the corner to the main exhibit the sound made more sense and gave an added drama which drove home the nature of what these men went through.

 A tremendous rainshower prevented all the visitors from straying outside.
-The twenty-minute duration of which had us all walking circles around the gift shop with nothing particularly interesting to see nor original of thought… The mental souvenir serves as a more powerful reminder of what our previous generations fought for…
+Forcing us all into walking circles around the gift shop for twenty minutes with nothing particularly interesting to see nor original of thought.
+The mental souvenir serves as a more powerful reminder of what our previous generations fought for…